cloudera/terraform-provider-cdp/docs/resources/dw_vw_hive.md

 ### Read-Only

+- `compactor` (Boolean) Boolean value that describes if the Hive Virtual Warehouse is a compactor.
+- `hue_url` (String) Hue URL for the Hive Virtual Warehouse.
 - `id` (String) The ID of this resource.
+- `jdbc_url` (String) JDBC URL for the Hive Virtual Warehouse.
+- `jwt_connection_string` (String) Generic semi-colon delimited list of key-value pairs that contain all necessary information for clients to construct a connection to this Virtual Warehouse using JWTs as the authentication method.
+- `jwt_token_gen_url` (String) URL to generate JWT tokens for the Virtual Warehouse by the CDP JWT token provider.
+Available if platform JWT authentication is enabled.
+- `kerberos_jdbc_url` (String) Kerberos JDBC URL for the Hive Virtual Warehouse.
 - `last_updated` (String) Timestamp of the last Terraform update of the order.
 - `status` (String) The status of the database catalog.